fredchan23/6m-data-1.3-sql-basic-ddl/pre-class.md

 Please complete these steps before the live session:

 1. **Install DbGate:** Download and install the version for your operating system from [dbgate.org](https://dbgate.org/).
-2. **Download the Database File:** Ensure you have the file db/unit-1-3.db saved on your machine (provided in the course portal).
+2. **Download the Database File:** Ensure you have unit-1-3.db file saved on your machine (the file is in https://github.com/su-ntu-ctp/6m-data-1.3-sql-basic-ddl/blob/main/db/).
 3. **Watch (Optional/5 mins):** Search YouTube for "What is a Primary Key vs Foreign Key" to get a head start on Section 2 of our lesson.

 ## **5\.
 Check Your Understanding**